 What is the scope of this guardian duty?

-• the relationships between human beings;
+• The relationships between humans

-• Mankind’s habitat, planet Earth, in combination with
+• Mankind’s habitat, planet Earth, together with

 How to arrange the decision-making process